 S is for Strategic

 First and foremost, the training solutions you create should solve problems and support strategic business initiatives.
-Teach skills that matter to your organisation.
-Solve the performance problems that may be hindering business outcomes and mitigate risk with your compliance training programmes.
+Teach skills that matter to your organization.
+Solve the performance problems that may be hindering business outcomes and mitigate risk with your compliance training programs.
 Don’t just tick a box that says “employees informed of the updated info sec policy.”
-Make sure employees know how to apply that policy to their actual day-to-day lives so that behaviour and performance really do change.
+Make sure employees know how to apply that policy to their actual day-to-day lives so that behavior and performance really do change.

 S is for Smart

 Make it a smart solution.
 Follow a thoughtful design process that allows you to really understand who your audience is and what their barriers are to mastering this skill or behavior.
 User persona activities can help with this understanding.
 Build in meaningful interactive activities and points of reflection to ensure the content sticks and transfers back to the job.
 Don’t just throw up your Subject Matter Expert’s 62 slide PowerPoint deck and magically turn it into elearning, while adding loads of clicky-clicky bling-bling so you can claim it’s engaging.
 That would be stupid, and we want to aim for smart.

 Would smaller bits of learning spread out over time be more effective to ensuring content stickiness?
 The Ebbinghaus Forgetting Curve reminds us that people simply don’t hold on to content after one exposure point.
 We need to come back to content and practice again and again over time to really get it to stick.
 Think through how to build in repeat exposure to this content through a spaced learning approach.
 Perhaps you design a learning campaign or journey that’s spread out over a month or two with small bits of content, practice exercises, and refresher bits to keep the content top of mind.
 Get beyond the single learning event.